 Engaging in research pertaining to the use of materials being used within the industry, the researcher discovered that industry is always looking for sustainable materials to be used for new products.
 The use of hemp fibers may be a solution to some of the problems being faced when looking within this area: addressing needs for green materials, less consumption of trees, and the ability to digitally fabricate hemp fibers through digital manipulation, among others.
 “Hemp fibers are one of the most valuable parts of the hemp plant.
 It is commonly called bast, which refers to the fibers that grow on the outside of the plant’s stalk.
 Bast fibers give the plant its strength.”
 (Hemp Fibers, 2016, para.1)

 So how can the use of hemp fibers help address this need of new materials for the industry?
-The solution that this study proposes is to digitally fabricate hemp fibers to use while keeping industry standards when compared to prefabricated OSB board.
+The solution that this study proposes is to digitally fabricate test samples using hemp fibers to use while keeping industry standards when compared to a prefabricated OSB board.
 Digital fabrication is a type of manufacturing process where the machine used is controlled by a computer.
 “The most common forms of digital fabrication are CNC Machining ( Computer Numerical Control); where shapes are cut out of materials, 3D Printing, or Laser-fabricated” (Open Desk, 2016, “What is digital fabrication,” para.
 1).
 The process will involve creating a board for testing which is composed like oriented strand board (OSB).
 By laying thin particles of wood across each other and then compressing them to make one complete board, an OSB board is formed.
-These samples will be used to conduct tests for peak load, peak stress, strain at break, and modulus of GPa.
+These samples will be used to conduct tests for peak load, peak stress, strain at break, and modulus of elasticity.
 This data will be compared to the characteristics of OSB board as a standard guideline because the composition of both of these materials will be closely comparable.

 1.3 Significance